Chandu-Sasidharan/merge-demo/README.md

 2. Initilize a git repository in the new folder
 3. I am working on the main branch
 4. I have created a new branch called merge demo
+5. I am continue working on my project from branch main